Jane Osbourn

-Jane Osbourn OBE is a scientist and chair of the UK BioIndustry Association.
+Jane Osbourn, OBE, is a scientist and former chair of the UK BioIndustry Association.

-A Natural Sciences graduate of Queens' College, Cambridge, Jane completed several post-graduate qualifications before moving into industry at Cambridge Antibody Technology, that became MedImmune and AstraZeneca.
+A Natural Sciences graduate of Queens' College, Cambridge, Osbourn completed several post-graduate qualifications before moving into industry at Cambridge Antibody Technology, that became MedImmune and AstraZeneca.

-In the Queen's Birthday Honours list of 2019, Jane was awarded the Order of the British Empire medal for services to "Human Monoclonal Antibody Drug Research and Development and Biotechnology".
+In the Queen's Birthday Honours list of 2019, Osbourn was awarded the Order of the British Empire medal for services to "Human Monoclonal Antibody Drug Research and Development and Biotechnology".

 Early life

-Osbourn was born in Bingley, West Yorkshire and attended Bingley Grammar School.
+Osbourn was born in Bingley, West Yorkshire, and attended Bingley Grammar School.
 She is married to John Richer, Professor of Physics at the Cavendish Laboratory, Cambridge.

-She is sister to Professor Anne Osbourn FRS who investigates plant natural product biosynthesis.
+She is the sister of Professor Anne Osbourn FRS who investigates plant natural product biosynthesis.

 Academic career

-Osbourn went on to study at the Queens' College, Cambridge where she obtained a 1st class degree in Natural Sciences (Biochemistry).
-She was recognised in 1986 for playing Netball at Queens, and was also awarded both a third year Foundation Scholarship and The Henry Mosseri prize.
+Osbourn went on to study at the Queens' College, Cambridge, where she obtained a 1st class degree in Natural Sciences (Biochemistry).
+She was recognised in 1986 for playing netball at Queens, and was awarded both a third year Foundation Scholarship and The Henry Mosseri prize.

-She then went on to complete a PhD degree at the John Innes Centre for Plant Science Research in Norwich which resulted in the publication of Evidence that nucleocapsid disassembly and a later step in virus replication are inhibited in transgenic tobacco protoplasts expressing TMV coat protein.
-Following this she completed a post-doctoral position at Rutgers University, New Jersey, undertaking research directed towards clarification of the sequence elements responsible for the translational enhancement effect conferred by the 5' untranslated region of Tobacco Mosaic Virus known as omega.
+She went on to complete a PhD degree at the John Innes Centre for Plant Science Research in Norwich, which resulted in the publication of Evidence that nucleocapsid disassembly and a later step in virus replication are inhibited in transgenic tobacco protoplasts expressing TMV coat protein.
+Following this, she completed a post-doctoral position at Rutgers University, New Jersey, United States, undertaking research directed towards clarification of the sequence elements responsible for the translational enhancement effect conferred by the 5' untranslated region of Tobacco Mosaic Virus known as omega.

 Osbourn then moved into medical research through a British Heart Foundation Post-Doctoral Fellowship at the Department of Medicine at Addenbrooke's Hospital in Cambridge.

 Career in industry

-In 1993 she moved to a small, Cambridge-based start-up biotechnology company called Cambridge Antibody Technology - a company co-founded by Sir Greg Winter and Dr David Chiswell OBE.
-CAT, as it was called, would pioneer the use of Phage Display technology that ultimately discovered some of the world's highest selling drugs, for example, Humira.
+In 1993 she moved to a small, Cambridge-based, start-up biotechnology company called Cambridge Antibody Technology.
+CAT, as it was called, would pioneer the use of Phage Display technology that ultimately discovered important drugs such as Humira.

-She was the key author of several, high impact scientific papers including Human Antibodies with Sub-nanomolar Affinities Isolated from a Large Non-immunized Phage Display Library, Nature Biotechnology, 1996 and Human Antibodies by Design, Nature Biotechnology, 1998.
+She was the key author of several scientific papers, including Human Antibodies with Sub-nanomolar Affinities Isolated from a Large Non-immunized Phage Display Library, Nature Biotechnology, 1996 and Human Antibodies by Design, Nature Biotechnology, 1998.
 She is co-author of several others pertaining to antibody discovery and development: